 - Added CLI analytics:

-iris check,iris gate, andiris secretsruns now emit a fire-and-forget event so hook-triggered runs appear in the Iris dashboard alongside extension activity. - Added push-blocked counter: the Pro sidebar now shows monthly pushes blocked, total pushes blocked, and the health score delta since Pro was activated.
+iris check,iris gate, andiris secretsruns now emit a fire-and-forget event so hook-triggered runs appear in the Iris Code dashboard alongside extension activity. - Added push-blocked counter: the Pro sidebar now shows monthly pushes blocked, total pushes blocked, and the health score delta since Pro was activated.
 Resets the monthly count automatically on month rollover.

 - Improved reliability and hardening across the extension, backend, and web surfaces.